DoMD-toolkit/Docs/README.md

 The toolkit currently comprises three specialized engines, accessible via the [DoMD-Toolkit WebUI](https://www.domd.today/tools):

 * **DOMD-AL:** An all-in-one reaction simulation engine driven by a bespoke Reaction Domain-Specific Language (DSL).
 It utilizes a mean-field approximation to dynamically generate CG topologies from abstract chemical logic, eventually yielding fully parameterized AA force fields.
-* **DOMD-TOPO:** A topological "Chemical Compilation" engine designed for Coarse-Graining to Fine-Graining (CG-FG) reconstruction.
+* **DOMD-TOPO:** A topological FG engine designed for Coarse-Graining to Fine-Graining (CG-FG) reconstruction.
 It operates on a vastly simplified DSL, functioning optimally when the CG conformation and configuration are pre-supplied.
 * **OPLS-AUTOFF:** An automatic OPLS force-field parameterizer that receives AA geometries and generates ready-to-use simulation topologies.

 ---